holger-prause/yolo_utils/README.md

                         Path to a file containing image ids which will be not included.See voc_info.py on how to list image ids for a given label.
+  -u, --usenegatives    Flag determining if negatives should be included or
+                        not.
 ```